 - The characteristic X-ray is absorbed by another electron which is then ejected from the atom.
 This is the Auger electron.

 - EAuger Electron is the kinetic energy of the Auger electron

 - ΔEAtomic State is the difference in energy between the initial and final atomic state

 - EBinding is the binding energy of the Auger Electron prior to ejection

 Compton scattering is an inelastic scattering event in which the incident photon interacts with a single electron.
 Because the interaction is inelastic, the photon transfers some of its energy to the electron during the interaction.
 This causes the electron to be ejected from its orbital.

-Compton scattering is the most probable photon interaction in water for photons in the range of about 30keV to 30MeV.
+Compton scattering is the most probable photon interaction in water for photons in the range of about 30keV to 24MeV.

-Key Point: Because the Compton dominant range in soft tissue extends from 30keV to 30MeV, Compton scattering is a very important interaction of medical applications both in imaging and for radiation therapy!
+Key Point: Because the Compton dominant range in soft tissue extends from 30keV to 24MeV, Compton scattering is a very important interaction of medical applications both in imaging and for radiation therapy!

 Probability of Compton Scattering

-Because Compton scattering involves interaction of a photon with a singular photon, the electron density (number of electrons per unit mass) is the most important material property for Compton scattering interaction cross section.
+Because Compton scattering involves interaction of a photon with a single electron, the electron density (number of electrons per unit mass) is the most important material property for Compton scattering interaction cross section.